functionalscript/nanvm/notes/bytecode.md

 footprint – without sacrificing speed).

 “Bytecode” instructions are placed in one continuous array – not necessarily an array of bytes.
 We might get performance benefits from using a 2-byte or 4-byte or 8-byte instruction word.
+We plan to use 8-byte instruction word model because some instructions contain pointers.
+With that mode an instruction that does not contain a pointer has an extra in-instruction space that might be used for optimizations (more on that below).

 The interpreter maintains an instruction pointer (IP) index in the bytecode array.
 “Call”, "return" and “jump” instructions operate on the IP value, while after execution of other instructions the